rwblokzijl/stablecoin-survey/notes.md

 Since it is not possible to withdraw currency directly from the market, Iwamura argues for some rate of inflation to absorb demand shocks.
 Iwamura argues for a depreciation rate applied by gradually increasing the mining rewards.

-### Practice

-In practice we have seen some notable distributed cryptocurrencies attempt to create a stable cryptocurrency without collateral.

-The first stablecoin to be stable for a year was Nubits[@Nubits:whitepaper].
-Nubits incentivised holders to park currency during low demand periods.
-They successfully recovered from a large demand shock in 2016, but after the crash of 2017-2018 it lost its peg again and never recovered.

-BitBay [@BitBay:whitepaper] is a cryptocurrency by the trading platform BitBay.
-BitBay suggests a "dynamic rolling peg" a system whereby all users of the system vote on the inflation and deflation of the supply for an interval.
-BitBay also freezes the fastest assets for a period of time.
-Going back to the quantity theory of money, this corresponds to changing the velocity of the money rather than the supply.

-Just like Nubits and BitBay, Anchor[@Anchor:whitepaper] incentivises holders of the currency ANCT to trade it for DOCT when the currency is listed at under 1 "MMU".
-When the price of the currency goes above 1 "MMU" the holders of DOCT are incentivised to get their ANCT back.
-In this way anchor found a way to reduce the money supply and thus the price.
-As opposed to being pegged to the dollar it is pegged to the "Global Economic Growth" by MMU oracle (Monetary Measurement Unit).
-Anchor just launched so very little information is available about their success or failure.

-Ampleforth [@Ampleforth:whitepaper] doesn't call itself a stablecoin.
-It doesn't aim to maintain a stable price, it just aims to be uncorrelated with both Bitcoin and the real world financial markets.
-While Ample does maintain a peg to a target, the system does not aim to maintain the value in its holders accounts.
-Say the price of Ample doubles due to high demand.
-Ampleforth will double all existing coins in place to make 1 coin equal to the target again.
-A rebase of the price happens at most every 24 hours.

-Basis[@Basis:whitepaper] was a project that aimed to stabilise a currency by auctioning bonds for its coin during a time of low prices to decrease the money supply.
-These bonds can then be redeemed at a time of high demand for exactly 1 basis.
-This mechanism is similar to that of freezing assets, just that the frozen assets are referred as bonds in this case.
-Basis never launched.